kahvecikaan/p2p-file-sharing-system/README.md

 ```
 python3 Chunk_Downloder.py
 ```
-Enter file name that is to be downloaded.
+Enter the absolute file path that is to be downloaded.
 If successful, the file should appear in the current directory of `downloader_device`